drtonyr/carbonTaxBackstop/docs/README.md

 The [Office for National Statistics (ONS)](https://www.ons.gov.uk/) collects and publishes a wide variety of data for the UK, specifically [Detailed household expenditure by equivalised disposable income decile group: Table 3.1E](https://www.ons.gov.uk/peoplepopulationandcommunity/personalandhouseholdfinances/expenditure/datasets/detailedhouseholdexpenditurebyequivaliseddisposableincomedecilegroupoecdmodifiedscaleuktable31e).
 This breaks household expenditure down into about 140 [COICOP](https://ec.europa.eu/eurostat/statistics-explained/index.php/Glossary:Classification_of_individual_consumption_by_purpose_(COICOP)) categories, and further breaks down all categories into deciles of total household spending.

-This work differs from the [COICOP](https://ec.europa.eu/eurostat/statistics-explained/index.php/Glossary:Classification_of_individual_consumption_by_purpose_(COICOP)) categories in the ONS table for a few items.
+This work adjusts COICOP categories for a few items.
 Some items have been excluded as they don't form part of the total calculation:

 |    | Excluded item description |
 |:---|:--------------------------|